Period detection and plotting¶

 0.99

-The returned period diverges from the true period of \(P = 1\), since this period is not contained in the linear period grid automatically computed by robust_periodogram.
+The returned period diverges from the true period of \(P = 1\), since this

-Period Grid
+Period Grid¶

-The checked periods can be specified optionally by forwarding an array periods.
+The checked periods can be specified optionally by forwarding an array

 >>> periods = np.linspace(0.1, 10, 100)